 Over the last 50 years, Dulando has built a reputation for excellence, but we aren’t content to rest on our laurels.
 We are continually striving to add to our list of satisfied customers.
-If you’re looking to hire a pool enclosure company, give us a call at 407-862-6060 and talk with ome of our design consultants.
+If you’re looking to hire a pool enclosure company, give us a call at 407-862-6060 and talk with one of our design consultants.

 If your backyard is home to a swimming pool but doesn’t yet have a screen enclosure, this should give you a good start when researching pool enclosure options.
-A pool enclosure not only improves the aesthetics, functionality and safety of any pool, but each enclosure can be as unique as your home.
+A screened pool enclosure not only improves the aesthetics, functionality and safety of any pool, but each enclosure can be as unique as your home.
 Consider some of the most common pool enclosure options before hiring a contractor to install a cookie-cutter enclosure around your pool.

 1. Framing for Durability